samples of work

 an article for middle-schoolers

 As editor of Tar Heel Junior Historian—a magazine produced by the North Carolina Museum of History for, primarily, the state’s fourth-grade geography students, eighth-grade history students, and eleventh-grade government students—for several years in the 1990s, I typically wrote supplemental and filler text, definitions, timeline entries, credit lines, and acknowledgments for each issue.
 This old, low-res scan (PDF) features an entire article I wrote to fill a gap in an issue on agriculture.
 The scan also includes an illustrated piece (“The Olds Report”) with text I wrote to fit a storyboard developed in collaboration with a contract illustrator; in addition, a short biographical “recollection” appears to embellish and reinforce some of the article’s information.
-I also wrote the captions, definitions, and other supplemental text in this scan.
+Finally (as in each issue I edited), I crafted the captions, definitions, and other supplemental text in this scan.

 an entire book, concept to submission